redhat-cop/operator-utils/README.md

   return r.ManageSuccess(instance)
 ```

 this is all you have to do for basic functionality.
-For mode details see the [example](pkg/controller/apis/enforcingcrd/enforcingcrd_controller.go)
+For more details see the [example](pkg/controller/apis/enforcingcrd/enforcingcrd_controller.go)
 the EnforcingReconciler will do the following:

 1. restore the resources to the desired stated if the are changed.
 Notice that you can exclude paths from being considered when deciding whether to restore a resource.
 As set oj JSON Path can be passed together with the LockedResource.
 It is recommended to set these paths: